Jacksdab/DOTA_YOLOv2/README.md

 # This is for me to test the markfile idea
 modified again
 ## And again
-add mroe text for rebased
+add mroe text for rebased adding changes, to rebasing

+conflict
 ## Copyright
 added copyright section